awsdocs/amazon-route53-docs/doc_source/domain-transfer-from-route-53.md

    1. Choose **Hosted Zones\.**

-   1. Double\-click the name of the hosted zone for your domain\.
+   1. Choose the name of the hosted zone for your domain\.
 The domain and the hosted zone have the same name\.

    1. *If you want to continue using Route 53 as the DNS service provider for the domain:* Find the NS record for the hosted zone, and make note of the names of the four name servers\.
 These names all begin with **ns\-**\.